Skip to main content

 Joyce Carol Oates

-Joyce Carol Oates is a recipient of the National Medal of Humanities, the National Book Critics Circle Ivan Sandrof Lifetime Achievement Award, the National Book Award, and the PEN/Malamud Award for Excellence in Short Fiction, and has been several times nominated for the Pulitzer Prize.
-She has written some of the most enduring fiction of our time, including the national bestsellers WE WERE THE MULVANEYS; BLONDE, which was nominated for the National Book Award; and the New York Times bestseller THE FALLS, which won the 2005 Prix Femina.
-She is the Roger S. Berlind Distinguished Professor of the Humanities at Princeton University and has been a member of the American Academy of Arts and Letters since 1978.
+Joyce Carol Oates is a recipient of a National Humanities Medal awarded by President Barack Obama, the National Book Critics Circle’s Ivan Sandrof Life Achievement Award, the National Book Award in Fiction, the Jerusalem Prize, the Prix Femina, the Cino Del Duca World Prize, and is a five-time finalist for the Pulitzer Prize.
+She has written some of the most enduring fiction of our time, including the bestsellers BLONDE and WE WERE THE MULVANEYS.
+She is the Roger S. Berlind ’52 Distinguished Professor of the Humanities Emerita at Princeton University and a member of the American Academy of Arts and Letters.
+In 2024, she won the Raymond Chandler Lifetime Achievement Award given to “a master of the thriller and noir literary genre.”

 Joyce Carol Oates